 You do not have to master the iron cross to build a fantastic upper body although that would be an amazing feat!

 Back To The Basics

 But in today’s iron era, lifters and trainees are more likely to spend all of their time in the gym on machines instead of performing some old-fashioned, honest work like John Henry.

-The bad part about this is that what worked then still works now.
-Chins and dips form a devastatingly effective combination for developing the upper body.
+The good part about this is that what worked then still works now.
+Chin-up and dips still form a devastatingly effective combination for developing the upper body.